Kondotty Nercha

-Kondotty Thangal
+Muhammad Shah

-Kondotty Nercha is conducted every year in memory of Kondotty Thangal alias Mohammed shah the Sufi exponent.
+Kondotty Nercha is conducted every year in memory of shia saint from Mumbai named Mohammed shah.
 His tomb constructed in the 18th century in Mughal style is located in Kondotty and it is known as the Kondotty Qubba.

 Spring Festival

 Kondotty Nercha is essentially a spring festival conducted in March or April every year.
 Once the harvest is over, the paddy fields of Kondotty are sufficiently empty and level enough to conduct a large scale local festival.
 A cannon is sounded to herald the beginning of the festival.

 History

-The Muslims of this area were formerly under the leadership of Ponnani Makhdoomis and the Sayed Sheik Jiffri.
-Mohammed Shah Thangal came to Kondotty from Mumbai in 1717.
+The Muslims of this area were formerly under the leadership of Makhdooms of Ponnani and Alid Sayyids of Mamburam.the Mohammed Shah, The Shia saint from Maharashtra came to Kondotty in 1717.
 They became known as Kondotty Thangal family.
 A biography of the Thangal family is written by Areekkod Kunhava.
-The Thangal of Kondotty died in 1766.
+The Shah died in 1766.
 Kondotty Nercha is conducted every year at his tomb in Kondotty.
-There is another belief that Kondotty Nercha is conducted in memory of the Bagdad saint Abdhul Khader Jeelani.